freies-deutsches-hochstift/virtual-time-travel/docs/reference/styles/general.md

 As default, these main colors are reused within the different app components.\
 With this setup, it should be sufficient to replace only the values listed above to change the basic look and feel of your app.

-This is usually a common best practice, but if needed each component value can be replaced with any desired one.
+This is usually a common best practice, but if needed each set value can be replaced with any desired one.

 | Main navigation      |                                    |
 | -------------------- | ---------------------------------- |